Customer Support Page, where you will find answers to your Safari Questions

 - Travel Insurance: We strongly recommend that you take out a good Travel Insurance policy with a cancellation policy for your protection and well-being.
 You can read what to look for in a policy here.

 - Get into Shape for the Gorilla Trek: Your Trekking, climbing, and hiking fitness might need to be improved.
-For more Information, read our physical fitness page.
+For more information, read our physical fitness page.

 - Know Before You Go: Get to know about Uganda before you arrive.
 Read more here.